-Spring Allergies in Dogs & Cats
+Spring Allergies in Dogs and Cats

 April showers bring May flowers, pollen and mold!
 This just doesn’t sound as good as the old adage “April showers bring May flowers”, does it?
 While we look forward to Spring weather, it does bring us allergic reactions that can mean runny noses, puffy eyes, sinus pain, sneezing, and headaches.
 Did you know allergies and atopy can also be problematic for our dogs and cats?